-Based in Chattanooga and with a second office in Knoxville, the McMahan Law Firm has been an industry leader in the area for years, and we see car accident cases all the time.
+Based in Chattanooga, the McMahan Law Firm has been an industry leader in the area for years, and we see car accident cases all the time.
 In particular, we see how many lives a car accident can ruin, and we want to ease that number.
 Here are a few tips to keep you safe on the roads this summer.

 Wear A Seatbelt